DrC0okie/HEIG_CLD_Labo5/README.md

 ![](figures/Description_kubernetes-svc.png)

-### Redis deployment & description
+### Deploy the Redis Service and Pod

-The following screenshot shows the Redis deployment with the `redis-svc` and `redis-pod` with config files:
+The following screenshot shows the Redis deployment with the `redis-svc` and `redis-pod` with the config files:

 ![](figures/redisSVC_redisPOD_creation.png)